Choose Strength and Heat Resistance with Alloy 410 Pipe

 Why Choose Alloy 410?

-As a hard, sturdy metal, alloy 410 performs best in environments that require high strength and heat resistance.
+As a hard, sturdy metal, it performs best in environments that require high strength and heat resistance.
 Alloy 410 can resist scaling and oxidation in environments up to 1,200 degrees Fahrenheit.

-If hardened or annealed, alloy 410 is also ferromagnetic.
+If hardened or annealed, it’s also ferromagnetic.
 Additionally, it exhibits high resistance to sulfide stress corrosion cracking.

 Because it does not contain very much chromium, alloy 410 offers all of stainless steel’s best qualities.
 In fact, it is more resistant to wear and abrasion than many 300-series stainless steels.